 Demolition, Renovation, and Deconstruction are the big three when it comes to building removal.
 We’re all familiar with the first two, so we’re here to give you a little information on just what exactly deconstruction is and why you should consider using it for your old barns and buildings!

 Deconstruction – defined as “construction in reverse” – is the process of dismantling structures in reverse order that they were built.
 The main goal in mind is to reclaim building material (primarily lumber) for reuse in new projects.

-Deconstruction is less common than renovation or demolition, but offers many great benefits over its counterparts.
-It’s typically used on structures that contain a large amount of recyclable material – though can be used on any building of any age.
+While deconstruction may be less common, it offers many great benefits over its counterparts.
+It’s typically used on structures that contain a large amount of recyclable material – though it can be used on any building of any age.
 One of the key benefits of deconstruction is that it provides a source of 100% green, recycled construction material.

 Want to learn more about what we recycle?
 Check out our Comprehensive Guide To Reclaimed Wood!

 Deconstruction is one of the most effective ways of saving historic buildings and rare supplies.
 Materials such as old-growth lumber can only be found in reclaimed structures and are highly sought after for their strength and durability.

 Of course, building materials aren’t the only thing we’re saving!
 Architectural Antiques like gargoyles from ancient churches or chandeliers in a grand stadium are timeless pieces of art.
 Many famous artists and architects have crafted their legacy into these buildings and it’s our passion to help restore them.